Edit simulation scenario

 Note

 We can specify a delay in sequence flow (arc).
-Go to the Waiting time tab.
-The waiting time parameters for all the arcs appear.
-If the Engineers hypothetically wait for 2 hours before they begin their task, we can specify this in the Waiting time tab.
+The transition time parameters for all the arcs appear.
+If the Engineers hypothetically wait for 2 hours before they begin their task, we can specify this in the Transition times tab.
 By default, all the waiting times are set to zero.
 Here is the arc for the waiting time we wish to specify.